List of Descendants: Wicked World episodes

-Descendants: Wicked World (also abbreviated simply as Wicked World) is a computer-animated short-form series based on the Disney Channel Original Movie Descendants.
+Descendants: Wicked World (also abbreviated simply as Wicked World) is an animated short-form series based on the Disney Channel Original Movie Descendants.
 It premiered on September 18, 2015 on the Disney Channel and its digital platforms, including WATCH Disney Channel.
 It aired two seasons consisting of 33 episodes, and three specials, with its final special airing on March 3, 2017.